-Make sure to read up on this detail tutorial about mini quad LiPo batteries.
+Make sure to check out our tutorial about mini quad LiPo batteries.

 LiPo Battery C Rating Explained

-C Rating is an indicator of continuous discharge rate of a LiPo.
-It’s designed to allow users to easily calculate the maximum constant discharge current you can draw from the LiPo pack safely without harming the battery pack.
+C Rating is an indicator of the continuous discharge rate of a LiPo.
+It is designed to allow users to easily calculate the maximum constant current you can draw from the LiPo pack safely without harming the battery.